Introduction:

 R projects based on Docker images workflow:

-- There is need to create an empty repository and create access token
+- There is a need to create an empty repository and create an access token.

 - Create an account on Gitlab

-- There is need to create an empty repository (do not check add readme)
+- There is a need to create an empty repository (do not check add readme).

-- There is also need to create project variables in which there will be stored information for Gitlab Continuous Integration (CI)
+- There is also a need to create project variables in which there will be stored information for Gitlab Continuous Integration (CI).

-- You can set this variables via the following way: in a created project go to:
+- You can set these variables in the following way: in a created project, go to:

 expand